KoltonGuthrie/KoltonGuthrie/README.md

 # 👋 Hello, my name is Kolton

-I'm a Junior at Jacksonville State University, and I am majoring in Computer Science
+I'm a Senior at Jacksonville State University, and I am majoring in Computer Science

 I enjoy programming random projects in my free time